New School Creative Writing MFA program theses

 Historical Note

-The New School established a Master's in Fine Arts (MFA) in Creative Writing in 1996.
-The Graduate Writing Program, as it was called in literature produced by The New School, is situated in the Schools of Public Engagement, formerly known as the Adult Division, the "founding" division of the New School for Social Research as it was conceived in 1919.
-Designed as a full-time, four semester program, classes are taught by working writers.
+The New School established a Master's in Fine Arts (MFA) in Creative Writing in 1996, after six decades of offering non-credit writing workshops.
+The Graduate Writing Program, as it was called in promotional material distributed by The New School, was situated in the Schools of Public Engagement, formerly known as the Adult Division, the "founding" division of the New School for Social Research as it was conceived in 1919.

 Organization and Arrangement